znhy1024/Few-Shot-EARD/README.md

-# LLM-based Few-Shot Early Rumor Detection with Imitation Agent (Accepted at KDD 2026)
+# LLM-based Few-Shot Early Rumor Detection with Imitation Agent

 This is the official repository of an agile and cost-effective framework for few-shot early rumor detection, which comprises a lightweight agent for automatic early time point determination and an LLM for rumor detection.
+This work has been accepted at KDD 2026.

 <p align="center">
 <img src="misc/main_fig.png" height=350>